Pomset logic: the other approach to non commutativity in logic: Structured sequents as dicographs of formulas

 \subsection{Dicograph inclusion and (un)folding}

 The order on a multiset of formulas, can be viewed as a set of contraints.
 Hence, when a sequent is derivable with an \sp\ order $I$ it is also derivable with a sub \sp\ order $J\subset I$ --- we named this structural rule entropy \cite{Ret93}.
-Most of the transformations of a dicograph into a smaller (w.r.t. inclusion) dicograph preserve provability.
+All but one ($\ts\pa4$) of the following transformations of a dicograph into a subdicograph (w.r.t. inclusion) preserve provability.
 Hence we need to characterise the inclusion of a dicograph into another and possibly to view the inclusion as a computational process that can be performed step by step.
-Fortunately,in \cite{BGR97} we characterised the inclusion of a dicograph in another dicograph by a rewriting relation:
+Fortunately, in \cite{BGR97} we characterised the inclusion of a dicograph in another dicograph by a rewriting relation:

-\begin{theorem} A dicograph $R'$ is included into a dicograph $R$ if and only if the term $R$ rewrites to the term $R'$ using the rules of figure \ref{subdicograph} — up to the associativity of $\tssp$, $\befsp$ and $\pasp$, and to the commutativity of $\pasp$ and $\tssp$. \end{theorem}
+\begin{theorem} A dicograph $R'$ is included into a dicograph $R$ if and only if the term $R$ rewrites to the term $R'$ using the rules of Figure \ref{subdicograph} — up to the associativity of $\tssp$, $\befsp$ and $\pasp$, and to the commutativity of $\pasp$ and $\tssp$. \end{theorem}